Pure-Farming/Documentation/docs/ogc-api/index.md

 ## OGC API - Features

-PureFarming provides an API which complies with the OGC Features API, which is a multi-part standard.
+Pure Farming provides an API which complies with the OGC Features API, which is a multi-part standard.
 This allows for querying spatial data as well as laying out guidelines and standards for APIs that seek to share feature data in a consistent manner.

-The PureFarming OGC compliant API allows users to access collections of geographical data representing resource types of holdings, land-covers, and plots.
+The *Pure Farming* OGC compliant API allows users to access collections of geographical data representing resource types of holdings, land-covers, and plots.

 The API may be used un-authenticated but in order to retrieve any meaningful data from it you must be authenticated.
-The PureFarming OGC Features compliant API uses OAuth 2.0 for authentication, see [authentication](/authentication) for more details.
+The *Pure Farming* OGC Features compliant API uses OAuth 2.0 for authentication, see [authentication](/authentication) for more details.

 If you are authenticated, you will also get additional sub-collections of data depending on the different holdings, land-covers, and plots that you have access to.